 Is Comprehensive Insurance Required in California?

-Comprehensive Insurance Coverage in California: Some Basic Terms
+Comprehensive Car Repair Insurance in California: The Basics

-This is the amount of money you’re willing to pay before the comprehensive insurance company starts covering the costs to repair your car.
-A lower deductible means there’s a higher chance that the comprehensive insurance company will help cover the costs to fix your ride, but it also means you’ll pay a higher premium.
+This is the amount of money you’re willing to pay before the insurance company starts covering the costs to fix your car.
+A lower deductible means the comprehensive insurance company will help cover more of the costs to fix your ride, but it also means you’ll pay a higher premium.

-This is the maximum amount of money that the comprehensive insurance company will pay to cover damage to your car, minus the deductible.
-For example, if you have a policy limit of $5,000 and a deductible of $1,000, then the comprehensive insurance company will pay up to $4,000 to repair your car.
+This is the maximum amount of money that the insurance provider will pay to cover damage to your car, minus the deductible.
+For example, if you have a policy limit of $5,000 and a deductible of $1,000, then the provider will pay up to $4,000 to repair it.

-If you’re involved in an accident where the cost of repairs is more than the value of the car, then the vehicle is considered “totaled.”
-In that case, the insurance company will send you a check equal to the policy limit minus your deductible.
+If you’re in an accident where the cost of repairs is more than the value of the car, then the vehicle is considered “totaled.”
+In that case, the insurance company will send you a check equal to the policy limit minus your deductible for the value of your car.

 The premium is the final price of the policy.
-You pay the premium whether or not your car is involved in an accident.
+You pay the premium whether or not your car is involved in an accident or damaged in some other event

 Remember that a higher deductible and a lower policy limit mean a lower premium.